connor4312/validity/readme.md

 }
 ```

+#### Translators

+A translator converts the errors from a validity result to human messages for a certain language.

+You can use the translator in 2 ways:

+* translate the entire map of errors, by returning a map of messages similar to errors (this allows validity to be used by the older versions)
+  In order to translate you call this: `result.TranslateTo(language)`

+  In case the language is not supported, the go will panic.

+  The `TranslateTo` method of ValidityResults is a factory method which creates the translator.
+It takes care of the translation process.

+* translate one particular rule by: creating a translator and calling `TranslateRule(method, advance)`.
+For instance, `TranslateRule('between_inclusive', '7,90')`

+There are 2 languages supported:

+* English
+* Romanian
+Note:
+* For previous versions, you can use the function (ExtractMethod) to trim the full method which is now returned.

 ### Custom Validators

 There are currently three "types" of validators: `IntValidityChecker`, `FloatValidityChecker`, and `StringValidityChecker`.
 These contain methods like `ValidateRule() bool`, and can therefore be extended easily.
 Let's make a silly validator: